ang-zeyu/infisearch/docs/src/indexer/files.md

 }
 ```

-Field mappings for CSV files can be configured using one of the `field_map / field_order` key pairs.
-The `use_headers` parameter specifies which of the two pairs of settings to use.
+Field mappings for CSV files can be configured using one of the `field_map` keys.
+The `field_order` arrays controls the order columns are indexed.

 The `parse_options` key specifies options for parsing the csv file.
-In particular, note that the `has_headers` key is distinct from and does not influence the `use_headers` parameter.

 #### PDF Files: **`loaders.PdfLoader`**